 - Visual, Auditory and Kinaesthetic teaching and learning styles are incorporated into all planned activities to ensure all pupils’ needs are met within each lesson.

-- A variety of schemes are used at the school to further develop children’s skills and interests in reading such as: Jolly Phonics programme, Oxford Reading Tree Scheme, Toe by Toe programme, IDL Programme, Rapid Phonics.
+- A variety of schemes are used at the school to further develop children’s skills and interests in reading, such as Jolly Phonics programme, Rapid Phonics scheme, Oxford Reading Tree Scheme, Toe by Toe programme, IDL Programme and Bug Club.